Toloka/docs/en/api/concepts/goldenset.md

 - Calculating the skill value equal to the percentage of correct responses in control tasks.
 You can use the skill value for [filtering Tolokers](filter-skill.md).

-- Denying access to the project if less than 75% of the Toloker's responses are correct.
+- Denying access to the project if less than **75%** of the Toloker's responses are correct.

-The first skill calculation is made when 7 control tasks are completed.
-The calculation uses the last 10 responses from the project's control tasks.
+The first skill calculation is made when **7** control tasks are completed.
+The calculation uses the last **10** responses from the project's control tasks.

-You can ban a Toloker from accessing the tasks in the project for a given number of days, hours, minutes (at a time or in total) or forever.
+You can ban a Toloker from accessing the tasks in the project for a given number of days, hours, minutes (at a time or in total), or permanently.

 ### Ban for 10 days